R35007/Mock-Server/README.md

   bodyParser: true, // Sets the bodyParser
   id: "id", // Set the id attribute here.
 Helps to do Crud Operations.
 For example: 'id': "_id"
   logger: true, // If False no logger will be shown
-  noCors: false, // If false cross orgin will not be handled
+  noCors: false, // If false cross origin will not be handled
-  noGzip: false, // If False response will not be comressed
+  noGzip: false, // If False response will not be compressed
-  readOnly: false, // If ture only GET call is allowed };
+  readOnly: false, // If true only GET call is allowed };

 new MockServer("./routes.json", config).launchServer();